Pensions in Germany Explained:

 Only half of the return on your investments is subject to taxation if you pay it out at a lump sum from age 62 onwards and if you have held the pension contract for more than 12 years.

 Our webinars and software are free.
 We do have an expected minimum for a consultation.
 Currently, the minimum is 10.000 € or 100 € per month.
 This is necessary to keep our costs low.
-Our system is designed around self-service, so you can go really far, and if you want all the way, without any consultation.
+Our system is designed around self-service so that you can go really far and, if you want, all the way without any consultation.

 This service fee is based on your average fund assets per year and is deducted from your capital on a monthly pro rata basis.